Did ancient Greek kids go to school?

 What’s a paidogogus?

-Many boys had an enslaved man – their paidogogus, or boy-leader – who walked with them to school, waited while they were at school, and walked home with them after school.
-That was to make sure the boys were safe from assaults and harassment, and that they behaved themselves at school and on the way there and back.
+An enslaved man – a paidogogus, or boy-leader – walked with some richer boys to school, waited while they were at school, and walked home with them after school.
+The paidogogus’s job was to make sure the boys were safe from assaults and harassment, and that they behaved themselves at school and on the way there and back.

 Was there a summer vacation?